 Most schools don’t allow students to plug into power to recharge their laptops.
 So the battery needs to be good.
 The battery power output (like say 32 Amp Hours) and number of cells is less meaningful than the run time.
 A high powered machine with a big screen, large hard drive and powerful CPU will chew through the battery very fast, and needs a huge battery to last 3 hours, whereas a lean machine may have a small battery, but last all day on it.
 So look at the battery life or run time on battery rather than the amp hours.
 The other thing to consider is that batteries only last about 3 years or 1,000 cycles, after which they will only run for about half the original run time.
 This deterioration is noticeable usually after about a year, and gets worse from there.
 Sometimes the battery is useless after as little as 2 years.
 Other times they will last 3 years, but your battery life by then will be poor.
 So best case scenario 10 hours battery life new = 5 hours battery life at 3 years.
 Some laptops will allow you to replace the battery, at an cost of around $100 – $200 (and the battery is almost never covered by more than a 1 year warrranty), which isn’t bad if it means another year or two from the laptop There are also new battery technologies which may survive more recharge cycles.
 In any case, it will pay to make sure the battery is long lasting, and the next three items will help towards that…

-There are two different technologies for hard drives – SSD (solid state) and “normal” laptop hard drives.
+There are two different technologies for hard drives – SSD (solid state) and “normal” or HDD (hard disc drive).

-Normal laptop hard drives are older tech and have physical spinning discs.
-Normal hard drives are larger, use more power, run slower, can “crash” and break down far more often.
+HDDs are older tech and have physical spinning discs.
+HDDs are larger, use more power, run slower, can “crash” and break down far more often.
 However they have larger capacities.
-If you see a laptop with 500Gb or 1Tb hard drive, you can be sure it is a normal hard drive.
-The laptop versions of normal hard drives are a bit more rugged that your desktop hard drive, but even slower and lower capacity than their desktop cousins.
+If you see a laptop with 500Gb or 1Tb hard drive that is cheap, you can be just about guaranteed it has a HDD.
+The laptop versions of HDDs (2.5″) are a bit more rugged that your desktop HDD (3.5″), but even slower and lower capacity than their desktop cousins.